 Pick one of the five boxes on the right to fit in the blank box and complete the series on the left.

-Now the quick amongst you may immediately see what the progression is here but, for the majority of people, it will not be obvious.
+Now, I told you previously that this lesson looks at how numbers are used, but there are no numbers in the question, are there?
+Well, the quick amongst you may immediately see what the progression is here but, for the majority of people, it will not be obvious.
 It’s time to take a look at the list of what to look for.

 Now, what did you pick from the list of possible ideas to explore?
 There seems to be no connection between the first and second shape of the progression as one is regular and the next is irregular.
 However, count the number of sides.
 You will find that the first shape has eight sides, the next has seven, the next has six and that suggests that the empty one should have a five-sided shape in it.
 The only five-sided shape available as an answer is (d).
 This must be our answer.